Your customers have high expectations — and if your business can't meet them, they're going to leave you for your competitors.

 - A customer sees an advertisement for your brand on social media and comments on it.

-- A customer goes into your store and asks about the features of a specific product or service.
+- A customer sees store signage that details features of a specific product or service.

 - A customer signs up for your email newsletter to receive weekly updates and promotions.

 - A customer goes to one of your company events.